GNOME/gimp-help/documentation-guidelines.md

   text of the link will be, which makes it more difficult for them to put it in the correct order in the translated sentence.
   Use `<link linkend="id">link text</link>` instead.
+- The use of "image menu" or "image window menu" should be avoided.
+It can be confusing and is ambiguous since there is an "Image" submenu in the main menu.
+  Historically, when GIMP was multi-window only, it may have made more sense to call it that, but that is no longer the case.
+I suggest to call it "main menu", but we are open to better suggestions.
 - More technical Docbook related info can be found in [HACKING](HACKING).

 Image handling